 Your body does not operate on a flat schedule.
 It follows a roughly 24-hour circadian rhythm that coordinates core temperature, hormone secretion, muscle performance, and cognitive function into a predictable daily arc.
 At 5am, you are near the biological bottom of that arc.

 Core body temperature typically reaches its lowest point between 4am and 6am, varying by chronotype.
 This is not a trivial detail.
 Muscle extensibility, power output, reaction time, and joint lubrication all improve as core temperature rises.
 In the afternoon, peak core temperature (roughly 4–8pm for most people) produces measurably better strength and speed output than early morning conditions.
 Vitale and Weydahl (2017, PMID 31938759) reviewed the relationship between exercise timing and circadian biology and found consistent evidence that physical performance metrics track with core temperature β€” which means 5am training starts from a lower physiological baseline.
+Studies summarized in their review showed 3–8% lower force production, slower reaction time, and reduced neuromuscular transmission velocity at the early morning nadir compared to late afternoon values.

 The cortisol awakening response (CAR) is the other major circadian event relevant to 5am training.
 Cortisol rises sharply in the 30–45 minutes after waking β€” an evolutionarily conserved signal that mobilizes glucose, activates the immune system, and prepares the body for activity.
 Hackney and Walz (2013, PMID 29019089) reviewed the interaction between exercise and the CAR, noting that morning exercise can amplify the cortisol response and enhance fat mobilization during the session.
 However, this window is most beneficial once you are actually awake and alert β€” the peak benefit comes from training into that cortisol rise, not from dragging yourself out of bed and immediately loading a barbell.

 The practical takeaway: at 5am, you have cold muscles, high intervertebral disc hydration, and a cortisol system that is ramping up but not yet at full mobilization.
 The biology favors a gradual, progressive approach rather than an aggressive loading session.
+Park et al. (2023, PMID 37946447) specifically noted that the physiological readiness profile in early morning hours requires modified intensity prescriptions compared to afternoon training β€” validating the practical recommendation to start slow, build gradually, and save maximal-effort lifts for later in the week or later in the day when conditions favor them.

 Spinal Disc Hydration: The Most Overlooked 5am Risk

 The problem arises when you place heavy compressive or shear loads on the spine before this natural pressure equalization occurs.
 Heavy barbell deadlifts, loaded back squats, Romanian deadlifts at high percentages of max, and even heavy bent-over rows all place significant compressive demands on the lumbar discs.
 Performed in the first 30–60 minutes after waking, these movements are performed on discs that are both maximally hydrated and under elevated internal pressure β€” a condition that research suggests increases susceptibility to herniation-related injury under high loads.
+This is why elite powerlifting programs almost never schedule max-effort spinal work before 10am, even for trainees who live in the gym.

 This does not mean avoiding all training at 5am.
 It means structuring the session intelligently.
 Bodyweight circuits, dynamic mobility work, light cardiovascular exercise, and moderate resistance training with bodyweight or light external loads are all appropriate early in the morning after a proper warm-up.
 The specific recommendation is to avoid heavy spinal loading (deadlifts, squats above 70% of max, loaded carries with a spinal compression component) for at least 30–60 minutes post-waking.
 If your 5am session must include these movements, extend your warm-up to 15+ minutes with deliberate movement preparation for the spine β€” cat-camel, bird-dog, and hip hinge practice with no load before adding weight.